 “Well, that is everything we need,” Lizbeth said, clapping the dust from her hands.

 Support "The EMerge Chronicles "

 Hello, my name is Yoyu.
 I am a proud single dad of 4 magnificent children.
 My children are one of the major catalysts in propelling me to write.
 I love video games, comics, anime, movies, sports, music (way too much music), fishing, and cooking (especially grilling and bbq).

-I am a borderline amateur writer at best and Grammarly treats me like a verbal abusive ex-wife, always pointing out my many errors when I edit.
+I am a borderline amateur writer at best.
 SO, I know that I will have many errors in my writing.
 I would love it if you all can point them out for me and give me suggestions.